gsunit/Pectoral-Muscle-Removal-From-Mammograms/README.md

 <figure>
   <img src="https://github.com/gsunit/Pectoral-Muscle-Removal-From-Mammograms/blob/master/assets/LinkedIn-Computer-Vision-Trending.png" alt="algorithm-screenshot"/ height="100" border="5">
 </figure>
-My post on LinkedIn displaying this project was trending in #computervision.
-I would like to thank the people in my LinkedIn network for showing their support.
+This was my first post on LinkedIn displaying a project.
+I woke up to this amazing notification on May 26, 2020.
+I would like to thank all those in my LinkedIn network for showing their support.

 ## Glossary